fastily/jwiki/README.md

 <h3>Project Objectives</h3>
 I created this framework with a few specific goals in mind:
 <ul>
-<li>Simplicity - <b>Anybody</b> with a even beginner's knowledge of Java shall be able to use this framework.
+<li>Simple - <b>Anybody</b> with a even beginner's knowledge of Java shall be able to use this framework.
 I make it a point to avoid horrible things like complex objects and convoluted calls; this project isn't intended to show folks how amazing I am at the Java language, it's designed for the purpose of making their lives easy.</li>
 <li>Speed - This framework shall emphasize performance.
-Time is a precious resource so why waste it waiting for some dumb program to finish :)</li>
+Time is a precious resource so why waste it waiting for some dumb program :)</li>
-<li>Shortness - Changes or Queries to a Wiki shall be easy to perform.
+<li>Succinct - Changes or Queries to a Wiki shall be easy to perform.
 I designed this framework so that API calls to a Wiki can be constructed in seconds with one line of code consisting of, for the most part, Java primitive types.
 I believe one should spend less time coding, and more time getting done what one initially set out to complete.</li>
 </ul>